taniadcg/my-portfolio/python-projects/pose_estimation_repetition_counting/README.md

 ```bash
 python pose_estimation_repetition_counting.py
 ```

-## Note
-Make sure to adapt the paths to access the video/images of the exercise you want to analyze for pose estimation and repetition counting.
+**Note**: Make sure to adapt the paths to access the video/images of the exercise you want to analyze for pose estimation and repetition counting.

 ## Author
 Tânia Gonçalves